-You can select a different GCC version by setting the CC argument.
+You can select a different GCC version by setting the CC environment variable.

 Supported versions are

-You can run the tests with additional options by setting
+You can run the tests with additional options by adding

-Run all tests after each change is a bit slow, therefore you can limit the tests
+to the test invocation.
+Run all tests after each change is a bit slow, therefore you can

 To see which tests would be run, add the

-#see which tests would be run make test TEST_OPTS="--collect-only"
+#see which tests would be run python3 -m nox --session tests -- --collect-only